RongxinL/rongxinl.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an Associate Professor with the School of Computer Science and Information Engineering (School of Artificial Intelligence), Hefei University of Technology under Prof. Meng Wang.
-I received my Ph.D. degree in the Institute of Information Science, Beijing Jiaotong University (BJTU), China, 2022, supervised by Prof. Huihui Bai.
+I am an Associate Professor with the School of Computer Science and Information Engineering (School of Artificial Intelligence), Hefei University of Technology under Prof. <a href="https://faculty.hfut.edu.cn/wm12/zh_CN/index.htm/">Meng Wang</a>.
+I received my Ph.D. degree in the Institute of Information Science, Beijing Jiaotong University (BJTU), China, 2022, supervised by Prof. <a href="http://faculty.bjtu.edu.cn/8181/">Huihui Bai</a>.
 I was a Joint Ph.D.
 Student from Jul.
 2021 to Jul.
-2022 in the School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, supervised by Prof. Weisi Lin.
-I was fortunate to complete my Ph.D. degree in Mepro Led by Yao Zhao (BJTU).
-I also was fortunate to work closely with Prof. Runmin Cong (SDU).
+2022 in the School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, supervised by Prof. <a href="https://personal.ntu.edu.sg/wslin/Home.html">Weisi Lin</a>.
+I was fortunate to complete my Ph.D. degree in <a href="http://mepro.bjtu.edu.cn/">Mepro</a> Led by <a href="http://faculty.bjtu.edu.cn/5900/">Yao Zhao</a> (BJTU).
+I also was fortunate to work closely with Prof. <a href="https://rmcong.github.io/">Runmin Cong</a> (SDU).

 # 🔥 News